Kangchenjunga: Climbing routes

 There are four climbing routes to reach the summit of Kangchenjunga, three of which are in Nepal from the southwest, northwest, and northeast, and one from northeastern Sikkim in India.
 To date, the northeastern route from Sikkim has been successfully used only three times.
-The Indian government has banned expeditions to Kanchenjunga; therefore, this route has been closed since 2000.
+The Indian government has banned expeditions to Kangchenjunga; therefore, this route has been closed since 2000.